alvarodca/LLM/README.md

-Chapter3.ipynb <- Jupyter file with notes on Attention Mechanisms Chapter4.ipynb <- Jupyter file with notes on implementing the GPT model Chapter5.ipynb <- Jupyter file with notes on Pretraining on unlabeled data
+Chapter3.ipynb <- Jupyter file with notes on Attention Mechanisms Chapter4.ipynb <- Jupyter file with notes on implementing the GPT model Chapter5.ipynb <- Jupyter file with notes on Pretraining on unlabeled data Chapter6.ipynb <- Jupyter file with notes on Fine-Tuning the model for classification Chapter7.ipynb <- Jupyter file with notes on Fine-Tuning the model for instructions

 AppendixA.ipynb <- Jupyter file with notes on Pytorch basics